ORCID/ORCID-Source/orcid-api-web/tutorial/webhooks.md

 ## Generate a webhooks access token

-This process is completed using the 2 step token exchange.
-A single token can be used to register webhooks on any record.
+This process is completed using the [2 step token exchange](https://github.com/ORCID/ORCID-Source/tree/TechDocs/orcid-api-web#generate-a-two-step-read-public-access-token).
+A single token can be used to register webhooks multiple records.

 | Parameter | Value        |
 |--------------------|--------------------------|